 - You are interested in history and culture in the Slavic language area

-- Your ability to express yourself in German and in Russian is very good
+- very good ability to express yourself in German and Russian

 Foreign language skills